-Use finely cut herbal material for maximum surface area.
-Chop or grind just before use to release the aromatics and plant oils.
-Fill jar with herb using guide on previous page.
-Pour alcohol to the very top of the jar to cover the plants completely!
-Jar should appear full of herb, but herb should move freely when shaken.
+- Finely chop or grind clean plants to release juice and expose surface area. - Only fill the jar 1/3 to 1/2 with fresh roots, barks, or berries. - Pour alcohol to the very top of the jar.
+Cover plants completely! - Jar should appear full of herb, but herb should move freely when shaken.